25 Activities to Help Preschool Kids Build Scissor Skills

 Fold and Cut Activities

-I love to watch kids’ faces as they open up these fold and cut activities to reveal the final design.
+I love to watch kids’ faces as they open up these fold-and-cut printable cutting practice activities to reveal the final design.
 There are fold and cut activities for all seasons in my fine motor bundle.

 Cutting snowflakes is another magical fold and cut activity that kids just can’t get enough of.
 Your kids can also do the cutting on this fun folded heart fine motor printable.